 For a town of about 3,000 people, a third of whom live in one of the country’s most favorably situated veterans homes, Yountville has an outsize reputation for culinary excellence.
 Three restaurants, a bakery, and a fancy culinary shop owned by star chef Thomas Keller do business downtown, and there’s a Keller ice cream store in the works.
 Michael Chiarello, Richard Reddington, and other notable chefs have also established themselves here.
 Though it technically is located in the town of Napa, Cindy Pawlcyn’s landmark Mustards Grill, a stop on the Best of Napa and Yountville day trip, falls within Yountville’s orbit, too.
 Lodgings range from fancy small inns to swank contemporary hotels and resorts, all priced accordingly.
 If you’re into fine dining, this is a good place to stay.
 You can walk from many hotels to downtown restaurants, or get a lift from the free Yountville Trolley.

-With populations of 71 and 164 respectively in the last U.S. Census, Oakville and Rutherford are all about farming, specifically Cabernet Sauvignon that goes into the wines of Robert Mondavi, Silver Oak, Inglenook, Caymus, Far Niente, and other storied brands.
+With a population of just a few hundred between them, Oakville and Rutherford are all about farming, specifically Cabernet Sauvignon that goes into the wines of Robert Mondavi, Silver Oak, Inglenook, Caymus, Far Niente, and other storied brands.
 Many local winemakers turn up at the Rutherford Grill, one of a handful of restaurants in its namesake town.
 The Oakville Grocery, established in 1881 and these days a purveyor of upscale ingredients and prepared food, feeds the most people, albeit largely tourists, in its town.

 St. Helena, population just under 6,000, is the genteel darling of the Napa Valley.
 Like the city of Napa, St. Helena sprawls for miles and contains more than 100 wineries and many noteworthy restaurants.
 Its Main Street downtown evokes the late 19th century, when Charles Krug, which bills itself as the valley’s oldest operating winery, was in its first heyday.
 Run these days by the family of the late Peter Mondavi, Krug vaulted itself into the 21st century with a dazzling renovation.
 The firm of Howard Backen, one of the Northern California wine country’s most celebrated architects, masterminded the Krug transformation.

 Beringer, HALL St. Helena and Joseph Phelps join Krug among the many high-profile wineries in St. Helena.
-These and there wineries are easily accessed from lodgings that include a well-located roadside motel and the deluxe Meadowood Napa Valley Resort.
+These wineries are easily accessed from lodgings that include the roadside El Bonita Motel and the deluxe Meadowood Napa Valley Resort.
 The 2017 debut of Las Alcobas, a Luxury Collection Hotel, Napa Valley, a mouthful of a name for a 68-room resort, supplied the town with even more lavish comfort.
 Numerous small to midsize inns—Harvest Inn by Charlie Palmer among them—are also in the mix.

 The Restaurant at Meadowood is the town’s marquee dining spot, but St. Helena does down-home and downscale very well, too.
-Among the best are the Bruschetteria and the Napa Valley Oil Manufacturing Company, an old-school cheese and salumi shop.
-And course there’s the perennially popular Gott’s Roadside for plush burgers and 21st-century comfort food.
+Among the best are the Clif Family Bruschetteria Food Truck and the Napa Valley Oil Manufacturing Company, an old-school cheese and salumi shop.
+And there’s the perennially popular Gott’s Roadside for plush burgers and 21st-century comfort food.
 Check out the full-day St. Helena Wine Tasting itinerary for a surefire good time.

 Sam Brannan, who made a fortune selling shovels and other equipment to miners during California’s gold rush, established Calistoga, population 5,300, as a spa town in the 19th century.
 He lost his fortune in the process, but were he to rematerialize today he’d likely feel vindicated about his instincts regarding Calistoga’s prospects: the formerly sleepy town he founded has become a haven of spas and luxury resorts.
 Newer places like Solage and Calistoga Ranch have transformed the age-old ritual of mud bath, steam, mineral bath, and massage with new and less gloopy regimens, though the heritage treatments still have their adherents.